 In Spyfall he players are in a location that is known to everyone except the spy.
 The players interrogate each other about the location in order to find out who the spy is, or if you’re the spy, to find out what the location is.
 To win the players have to reveal the spy’s identity before the spy discovers the location.

-Spyfall is simply a very fun game.
+Spyfall is simply a very fun social deduction game.
 You’re guaranteed to have a few laughs over spies that out themselves with ridiculously misplaced answers to questions.
 And sometimes the spy surprises you by discovering the location, while you thought your hints we’re unbreakable enigma’s.

 What’s especially great about Spyfall is that it’s so simple and quick to set up.
 You can play it at family birthdays with groups of people that aren’t fanatical board gamers.
 And on board game night you can squeeze in a few games while you wait for other people to arrive.
 Spyfall is so fun and versatile that it’s a must have for everyone’s collection!
 (Real full review.)

 Deception: Murder in Hong Kong blends word association with social deduction.
 A murder’s been committed, and the forensic scientist know who dunnit.
 But, he can only communicate with the other investigators by giving one word clues.
 With these clues he tries to describe the words that lie in front of the murderer, rather than those in front of the other players.

 Despite its name, the amount of deception in this game is moderate at best.
 The murderer will try to misinterpret the clues that the the forensic scientist gives to mislead the other players, but that’s about it.